okeeffed/cheat-sheets/Machine-Learning-Intro.md

 Looking at the different between supervised learning, Machine learning and other data models.

-Supervised learning will have a strong predictive power.
-	- unseen observations
+Supervised learning will have a strong predictive power. - unseen observations

-Classical statistics: model must fit data
-	- explain or describe data
+Classical statistics: model must fit data - explain or describe data

-Predictive Model
-	- Training
-		- `not` on complete dataset
-		- training set
-	- `Test set` to evaluate performance of model
-	- Sets are `disjoint` - NO OVERLAP
-	- Model testing on `unseen` observations - Generalization!
+Predictive Model - Training - `not` on complete dataset - training set - `Test set` to evaluate performance of model - Sets are `disjoint` - NO OVERLAP - Model testing on `unseen` observations - Generalization!

-__Split the dataset__
+**Split the dataset**

 Assume you have a dataset with N observations: x, K features: F and Class labels: y.